SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 In addition to the day-to-day tasks of patient care, NPs have other responsibilities as well, which include continuing education.
 NPs must regularly continue their education throughout their career to stay up-to-date on current practices in order to maintain their licensure.
 This promotes lifelong learning and professional growth.

+What does a nurse practitioner do daily?
+As we just covered…a lot!
 NPs are incredibly important to the healthcare industry, taking on a wide range of responsibilities that contribute to patient care.
 The nine duties we’ve listed here are a significant part of their everyday routine.
 Consider these when you’re contemplating if becoming an NP is the perfect career path for you!
-For more information, check out the ANCC and AANP websites, or our blog post about the benefits of being a nurse practitioner.